-- 1. Be certain the muzzle is continually pointed in a safe direction and keep fingers out of the trigger guard. - 2.
+- 1. Be certain the muzzle is continually pointed in a safe direction. - 2.
 If possible, remove the magazine.
-It may be necessary to manually remove a jammed cartridge that has only been partially stripped from the magazine.
+It may be necessary to manually remove a stuck cartridge that has only been partially stripped from the magazine.
 If so, use extreme care.
 Lock the slide open with the slide stop before attempting to clear the jam.
-Drawing the slide fully to the rear may bring the jammed cartridge along.
+Drawing the slide fully to the rear may bring the stuck cartridge along.
 Keep your face away from the ejection port during this operation.
 When attempting to clear a jam, use only wood "tools" so that the cartridge will not be damaged or the primer ignited.
-A 3/16" wooden dowel with a point on one end is useful. - 3.
+A 3/16" wooden dowel with a point on one end is useful.
+Carefully remove the jammed cartridge from the chamber and dispose of it properly. - 3.
 Visually check to make sure that all cartridges have been removed from the pistol.
 Safely dispose of any cartridges involved in a malfunction incident.
 Do not use damaged ammunition in any firearm.